 Adults returning to college and other "non-traditional" students comprise the majority of all degree-seekers in the USA.
 College Factual’s New England Ranking of the Best Colleges For Returning Adults was designed to specifically address the unique concerns of students who fall outside the "norm" of first-time, full-time degree seekers under the age of 24.

-Harvard University tops our New England list of the Best Colleges For Returning Adults.
-Harvard charges tuition and fees of $47,074.
-The college has an acceptance rate of 5.6%.
-The average 2016 SAT score for those admitted is 1,530.
-The average salary for recent graduates is $113,000.
+Charter Oak State College tops our New England list of the Best Colleges For Returning Adults.
+Charter Oak State College charges tuition and fees of $10,029 ($7,671 for Connecticut residents) .
+The college has an acceptance rate of 100.0%.
+The average salary for recent graduates is $60,000.

 |Rank||University/College||Location||Tuition & Fees|

 |1||Charter Oak State College||New Britain, Connecticut||$7,671 / $10,029|

 |8||College of Our Lady of the Elms||Chicopee, Massachusetts||$33,412|

 |9||Vermont Technical College||Randolph, Vermont||$14,026 / $25,858|

 A non-traditional student could be a working adult going back to school, a parent, or another student who needs to take part-time classes due to other responsibilities.
 Our Rankings for Returning Adults were developed based on the premise that these students are looking for flexible learning options, as well as high-quality outcomes for graduates.
 Thus our rankings emphasize colleges that offer the ability to take online courses and other factors that are important to older students.
 Within the mix, you’ll find traditional schools that offer online programs, as well as accredited online colleges that provide the best outcomes for students.
 Read our full Best Colleges For Returning Adults Methodology for more information.

 Looking for local options?
 Explore these colleges based on your region, state or city.